OctopusDeploy/docs/docs/shared-content/scripts/environment-permissions-report.include.md

 			}
 		}

+        if len(scopedRole.EnvironmentIDs) > 0 && len(newPermission.Environments) == 0 {
+            fmt.Println("The role is scoped to environments but the project is not assigned to them.
+This user role does not apply.") return permissions
+        }

 		for i := 0; i < len(scopedRole.TenantIDs); i++ {
 			for j := 0; j < len(tenantList); j++ {
 				if tenantList[j].ID == scopedRole.TenantIDs[i] {